 As well as these teams, NHS England has been working with other partners, including a full range of service supporting charities and the Department of Health (DH) and Local Government Association (LGA), to improve the services available to veterans and raising awareness of veteran’s health and mental health issues within ex-service communities.
 This is all part of helping to connect other parts of the health system for this population, notably with CCGs, local authorities, providers and health and wellbeing boards.

-Further information can be accessed via NHS Choices.
+Further information can be accessed on the NHS website.

 Assurance that services are being appropriately commissioned